calm109/LongReadQuant/README.md

-# miniQuant — Long-Read RNA Isoform Quantification
+# LongReadQuant — Long-Read RNA Isoform Quantification

-miniQuant is a long-read RNA-seq isoform quantification tool that supports bulk, single-cell (SC), and spatial transcriptomics (ST) analyses.
+LongReadQuant is a long-read RNA-seq isoform quantification tool that supports bulk, single-cell (SC), and spatial transcriptomics (ST) analyses.
 It uses a community-based EM algorithm (expectation-maximization) to estimate isoform abundances from long-read alignments, with optional short-read integration.
 It also provides transposable element (TE) quantification at the bulk, per-cell, and per-spot level.

 ## Table of Contents